top of page

 Since 2022, more than $2 million has been given to CPCs across the state, including Iowa City’s Informed Choices clinic.

-Informed Choices clinic of Iowa City
+Informed Choices Clinic of Iowa City

 Still, some experts say the clinic fits the CPC mold.

-“Of course they’re a crisis pregnancy center,” says Dr. Natalie Fixmer-Oraiz, a professor of gender, women’s and sexuality studies at the University of Iowa.
+“Of course they’re a crisis pregnancy center,” said Dr. Natalie Fixmer-Oraiz, a professor of gender, women’s and sexuality studies at the University of Iowa.
 “They can claim to be whatever they want but…they’re part of a network of clinics that exist to deter people seeking abortion care.”

-Both Dr. Fixmer-Oraiz and Francine Thomas, executive director of the Emma Goldman clinic in Iowa City, said the language used by Informed Choices, like “decision-making,” “information [about abortion],” and “free services” is purposely confusing to people seeking care.
+Both Dr. Fixmer-Oraiz and Francine Thompson, executive director of the Emma Goldman clinic in Iowa City, said the language used by Informed Choices, like “decision-making,” “information [about abortion],” and “free services” is purposely confusing to people seeking care.

-When it comes to abortion, Fanning claims that most women coming through Informed Choices are not confused and know what they are coming in for.
+When it comes to abortion, Fanning said that most women coming through Informed Choices are not confused and know what they are coming in for.
 “We’re upfront about who we are and what we do.”

 Despite this disclaimer, the clarity of the website’s abortion stance is still debatable.

-The Informed Choices site also notes that the pre-termination appointments will “assist you with questions and confirm your pregnancy’s viability and gestational age—all things required before scheduling an abortion appointment.”
-However, this last bit of information is again misleading.
+The Informed Choices site also notes that the pre-termination appointments will “assist you with questions and confirm your pregnancy's viability and gestational age—all things required before scheduling an abortion appointment.”
+However, this last bit of information is misleading.

 While it’s true that an evaluation of a pregnancy is required before receiving abortion care, an evaluation at Informed Choices would not satisfy the requirement.